bergesinstitute/graf-method/book-2-unit-2.md

 22. Bill Gates is the richest man in the world (el mundo).
 23. Jennifer is younger than Michael.
 24. James is nice, but his sister Jane is very unfriendly.
-25. Sarah’s hair is curlier than Brian’s hair.
-Mary’s hair is long and straight.
+25. Sarah's hair is curlier than Brian's hair.
+Mary's hair is long and straight.
 26. Peter works as much as Sarah.
 27. Francis has as many jackets as Jessica.